yeasir01/mern-stack-passport-auth/README.md

 ## About This Project

 This is boilerplate code for a MERN stack authentication system using PasspportJS.
-The intent of this project is to create an easy to use performant login system that can be utilized for member based apps.
+The intent of this project is to create an easy to use, performant login system that can be utilized for any member based web applcation system.

-This project is open source (code contributions welcome) & intended for projects that do not require redux.
+This project is open source (code contributions welcome).
+The intended is for projects that do not require redux.
 It uses React's built in Context API for managing auth state.

 ## Project Goals
 1) Security
+2) Maximum flexibility
-2) Small footprint (w/minimal dependencies)
+3) Small footprint w/minimal dependencies
-2) Use all functional based Components & Hooks
+4) Use all modern functional based components & hooks
-3) Modern ES6 Syntax
+5) Modern JS ES6 Syntax
-4) No Redux (due to overhead)
+6) No Redux (due to overhead)
-5) Reduce or eliminate all unnecessary re-renders
+7) Reduce or eliminate all unnecessary re-renders

 ## Technologies (Server-Side)
 - Express